tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 ### 5) Update Budgets and Budget Steps

-Decrease budget if the Goal corresponding to the Step has one, and remove any minimum Budget Steps for corresponding period and duration.
+Decrease Budget if the Goal corresponding to the Step has one, and remove any minimum Budget Steps for corresponding period and duration.

 ### 6) Repeat 1-5 until fully scheduled or impossible

-### 7) See if each maximum budget is reached
+### 7) See if each maximum Budget is reached
-If not: generate filler Steps for that Goal budget time period and schedule them, repeating 1-5 for the newly generated Steps.
+If not: generate filler Steps for that Goal Budget time period and schedule them, repeating 1-5 for the newly generated Steps.
 Any of these Steps that are impossible to place can be discarded - as these are optional to 'top up' - the minimum Budgets have already been satisfied.